-It was a metal, wood and paper instrument is with overall measurements: 4 cm x 21 cm x 8.7 cm.
+Alexander Davies’ adding machine is a metal, wood and paper instrument with overall measurements: 4 cm x 21 cm x 8.7 cm.

 Strips of paper attached between the bands are numbered from 1 to 9.
 Moving a band to the right turns the corresponding wheel clockwise.
 The edge of this wheel, which is covered around the edge with a paper marked with the digits from 0 to 9, is visible through a window in the right piece of brass.
 The number shown increases as the wheel turns.
 A lever on the left side disengages (resets) the fourth and fifth columns.

 The carry mechanism, activated when a wheel passes 9, was implemented by a pawl (marked with on the patent drawing), attached to a cam (marked with ), which engages in the notches of the wheel next in order, causing this wheel to move the distance of one link, adding one to the higher position.